Skip to main content

 • Communities will support each other through volunteering and involvement in local organisations

-• More children are ready for school, with better development by the end of reception year
+• More children will be ready for school and achieve a good level of development by the end of reception year

 • Funding reaches those community projects and initiatives that will best support our communities

-• Quality and comprehensive services are delivered in the communities where the need is greatest
+• Continued good quality and comprehensive services delivered in the communities that need them most

 • Improved and better co-ordinated services in local communities.

-We will establish Family Hub Networks across Nottinghamshire that help to give children the best start for life.
-This will give parents/carers, children and young people access to local support centres, where they can find a broad and integrated range of support and early help to help them overcome challenges and build stronger relationships
+Establish Family and Youth Hub Networks across Nottinghamshire that help to give children the best start for life, as a key area of focus in our transformation portfolio.
+This will give parents/carers, children and young people access to local support centres, where they can find a broad and integrated range of support and early help, to help them overcome challenges and build stronger relationships.

 Scroll to top of page